girder/girder/docs/prerequisites.rst

     easy_install pip

-If bcrypt fails to install using pip (e.g., with Windows 7 x64 and Python 2.7), you need to remove the line for bcrypt from the ``requirements.txt`` file and manually install it.
+If bcrypt fails to install using pip (e.g., with Windows 7 x64 and Python 2.7), you need to manually install it prior to installing girder.
 You can build the package from source or download a wheel file from `<https://bitbucket.org/alexandrul/py-bcrypt/downloads>`_ and install it with the following: ::